Milad-Mrz/Data-mining-101/README.md

   4. Calculate performance metrics.
 This may include metrics such as accuracy, precision, and recall to evaluate the model's performance.
   5. Compare the model's performance to a baseline or to other models.
 This can help to determine whether the model is performing well or whether it needs to be refined or replaced.
   6. Refine the model as needed based on the results of the evaluation.
 This may involve adjusting the model's parameters or using a different model entirely.

-It is important to carefully evaluate the performance of a model to ensure that it is reliable and useful for the intended task.